-Though the answer will be different for everyone, in this article we’ll delve into the conundrum in great detail.
+Though the answer will be different for everyone, we’ll delve into the conundrum in great detail in this article.

-We’ve previously established that moving can be tedious, stressful, and expensive.
+It’s easy to see how moving is hard work.
+It can be tedious, stressful, and expensive.

 Not to mention time-consuming as well as physically and emotionally draining.

-Needless to say, the decision shouldn’t be taken lightly.
+Needless to say, you shouldn’t take the decision lightly.

 In fact, for those who’ve lived in the same home or apartment for decades, moving can be a daunting prospect.

-Before choosing the option that’s best for you, you’ll want to look at the issue from every angle.
+Before choosing the best option for you, you’ll want to look at the issue from every angle.